 Not bad on an hourly basis!
 After you hop in your new whip head south along the main road until you dead end into the Punta Sur area.

 You'll find retail vendors, a coffee shop and a restaurant in this area.
-We spent a couple hours wandering the park area out towards the small Mayan ruins and cliff edges.
+We spent a couple hours wandering the park area out towards the small Mayan ruins and seaside cliffs.

 After enjoy the coastal views and getting some cool pictures down near the water we enjoyed lunch at the restaurant (yes it sells booze!!).